serverless/serverless/README.md

 ## Install the Serverless Framework via NPM

-First, you must have the [Node.js runtime](https://nodejs.org) installed, then you can install the Serverless Framework via NPM.
+First, you must have the [Node.js runtime](https://nodejs.org) installed, version 18.20.3 or greater, then you can install the Serverless Framework via NPM.

 Open your CLI and run the command below to install the Serverless Framework globally.